hard-nett/airdrop/zk-crates/docs/spec.md

 ### Q: How can someone prevent leaking where their claimed funds end up, if the total amount & distributions allocated are public?

-- **note commitments.** Partial claims of genesis allocations, by revealing note commitments derived from input notes, which create fresh output notes.
+- **note commitments.** Partial claims of genesis allocations via fixed denomination notes.
+This allows eligble claimers to designate unique addresses for receiving allocations over a span of time rather than immediately.

 ### Q: How are users prevented from claiming more funds then they are allocated?